 Include only sites where you are reasonably certain at the time of application that you will conduct project activities.
 It is possible to add sites later.
 For "Organization," you may substitute a brief description of locations that do not have a formal organizational name (e.g., "Residence of applicant" or "Interview site in Chicago to be determined.")
-You may omit the D-U-N-S number for organizations other than that of the primary location, and for the primary location if it does not have a D-U-N-S number.
+You may omit the unique entity identifier for organizations other than that of the primary location, and for the primary location if it does not have a unique entity identifier.